Nurturing a sense of belonging at school: what helps pupils feel connected?

 Wellbeing: understanding self-esteem

 However, challenges such as bullying, disciplinary practices like isolation, and feelings of loneliness can diminish pupils' sense of belonging and negatively affect their mental health and self-esteem.
-A sense of belonging in school is a basic requirement to fully experience and optimise school life.
+A sense of belonging in school is a basic requirement to experience and optimise school life.

 Conclusion